Blasting Off into Stargate using HTTPie

 As a DataStax Developer Advocate, my job is to help our amazing teams provide you with the best possible experience with Cassandra and our products.

-Datastax Astra provides Cassandra as a service.
+Datastax Astra is built on Apache Cassandra.
 In addition to great documentation, Astra offers a robust free tier that can run small production workloads, pet projects, or just let you play—all for free, no credit card required.
 Cassandra can be tricky for hardcore SQL developers, because it uses a different slightly different query language (CQL), but when you get Astra, Stargate is there to let you interact with your data through APIs.
 Our open source Stargate product provides REST, GraphQL, and schemaless document APIs in addition to native language drivers.
 If you like them but don’t want to use our products, that’s fine!
 It’s completely open source and you can implement it on your own system.

 One of the things I noticed when I arrived at DataStax is that our tutorials rely heavily on curl for performing commands against our APIs.
 I prefer HTTPie, a similar tool designed for REST API interaction.So I created an authentication plugin for the HTTPie tool that stores your variables and lets you make requests like:

 I’ve put together a Katacoda scenario for you to see how everything works.
 If you want to implement it locally, here are the instructions:

 The first secret to this is an rc file (~/.astrarc), which keeps track of your DB, region, username, and password, and auto-refreshes your token.
 You can have as many sections in this file as works for you—it’s just an INI-style configuration file.

 The second secret is the HTTPie configuration file, in ~/.config/httpie/config.json

 My configuration is what you see here; I have the “fruity” color scheme, my default auth-type is astra, and the section of the .astrarc file is “default”.